Brandon Allen (American football): Jacksonville Jaguars

 Allen was selected by the Jacksonville Jaguars in the sixth round with the 201st overall pick in the 2016 NFL draft.
-On May 5, 2016, Allen signed a 4-year $2.48 million contract, which included a $147,687 signing bonus.
+On May 5, 2016, Allen signed a four-year $2.48 million contract, which included a $147,687 signing bonus.
 Allen was the Jaguars' third-string quarterback his rookie season behind Blake Bortles and Chad Henne.

-He was waived by the Jaguars on September 3, 2017, following final roster cuts for the 2017 season.
+Allen was waived by the Jaguars on September 3, 2017, following final roster cuts for the 2017 season.

 Los Angeles Rams

 On September 4, 2017, Allen was claimed off waivers by the Los Angeles Rams.
 He was inactive for every game of the season as the Rams' third-string quarterback behind Jared Goff and Sean Mannion.
-He was placed on injured reserve on December 20, 2017.
+Allen was placed on injured reserve on December 20.

 On September 18, 2018, Allen was waived by the Rams and was re-signed to the practice squad the next day.

 Allen signed a reserve/future contract with the Rams on February 7, 2019.
-On August 30, 2019, Allen was released as part of final roster cuts.
+On August 30, Allen was released as part of final roster cuts.

 Denver Broncos

 On September 1, 2019, Allen was claimed off waivers by the Denver Broncos.
 After an injury to starting quarterback Joe Flacco in Week 8 of the 2019 season, Allen stepped in as the starting quarterback.
 Allen made his first start in Week 9 against the Cleveland Browns.
-In the game, Allen threw for 193 yards and two touchdowns in the 24–19 win.
+In the game, Allen threw for 193 yards and two touchdowns in the 24–19 victory.